oMelonz/oMelonz/README.md

 # Hey There! 👋

 I am a passionate website developer and programmer who uses HTML, CSS and JavaScript.
-I am working to go onto fiverr or other businesses to earn money.
+I am working to go onto Fiverr or other businesses to earn money.
+If you by any chance like by content, please leave me a star!
+Thanks you.

 ### :hammer_and_wrench: Languages and Tools :
 <div>